Valeri1114/CV/README.md

 Orginised

-Ability to workd with Hospitality software
+Ability to work with Hospitality software
 PosterPos

 Creating of stuff shift schedule